 Sometimes it can pay to be loyal to a certain brand of credit cards.
 One of the best examples of this is with Chase cards on the Ultimate Rewards® system.
-For instance, if you have a Chase Sapphire Preferred® Card (This card is not currently available on CardRatings), you could use that for two times the points on dining out and travel.
-Then, use your Chase Freedom Flex℠ credit card for purchases in the 5% cash back categories (on up to $1,500 spent in those categories each quarter you sign up) and then for all your other purchases break out your third credit card, Chase Freedom Unlimited®, for unlimited 1.5% cash back on all other purchases (or 5% cash back on up to $12,000 spent at grocery stores (excluding Target and Walmart) during your first year as a cardholder).
+For instance, if you have a Chase Sapphire Preferred® Card, you could use that for two times the points on dining out and travel.
+Then, use your Chase Freedom Flex℠ credit card for purchases in the 5% cash back categories (on up to $1,500 spent in those categories each quarter you sign up) and then for all your other purchases break out your third credit card, Chase Freedom Unlimited®, for unlimited 1.5% cash back on all other purchases.

 With me so far?
 OK, well, at the Chase website, you can "combine points."
 That is, you can transfer points earned on your Chase Freedom® and Chase Freedom Unlimited® cards to your Chase Sapphire Preferred® card and then utilize the 25% bonus on travel redemptions offered to Sapphire Preferred® cardholders.

 Now, the Chase Sapphire Preferred® Card does have an annual fee ($95), so this wouldn't work out well if you didn't use your cards much.
 But if you're using your cards on things you purchase frequently, well, you can see how this could work out very well.
-Depending on your spending habits and the rotating category for that quarter, you could earn more than 1 percent in rewards on most, if not, all of your purchases and 5 percent or 2 percent on a fair amount of them.
+Depending on your spending habits and the rotating category for that quarter, you could earn more than 1% in rewards on most, if not, all of your purchases and 5% or 2% on a fair amount of them.

 But Chase isn't the only game in town when it comes to combining points and being rewarded for loyalty.
 You could have, for instance, a business card like The Business Platinum Card® from American Express and a personal card with American Express, like The Platinum Card® from American Express, and combine your points into one rewards bank, making it that much easier (and faster!) to reach your reward goals (American Express is a CardRatings.com advertiser; terms apply for both cards)

 So why would you have both?
-Well, for those three times the points on travel with the Premier card and the 15 months of no interest on purchases and balance transfers with the Preferred card (then, 15.49% - 25.49%* Variable).
+Well, for those three times the points on air travel, hotels and gas with the Premier card and the 15 months of no interest on purchases and balance transfers with the Preferred card (then, 15.49% - 25.49%* Variable).

 The point being, you can do a lot with your points when your cards are with the same credit card issuer.
 Furthermore, having two cards, even two similar cards, can help you when it comes to point No. 3: